 PROBABLY NOT in single-family homes, for the following reasons:

-- If your home sits on a slab, it’s not cost effective to cut into the slab just to reuse greywater.
+- If your building sits on a slab, it’s not cost effective to cut into the slab just to reuse greywater.
 We’ve never seen a slab cut just to reuse greywater.

-- If you have a raised foundation but the master shower or other regularly-used shower/tub is on the top floor, that greywater is already connected to a toilet and turned into sewage before the pipe goes down the wall.
+- If you have a raised foundation but the master shower or other regularly-used shower/tub is on the top floor, that greywater is already connected to a toilet and is now sewage from that point on.
 It’s not considered cost effective to tear out walls just to reuse greywater.

 - Because a complete greywater system requires both a filter unit and unique underground drip irrigation, you will have to replace your sprinkler system.
-That’s not cost effective if your irrigation system is already working properly.
+Most people believe that’s not cost effective if their irrigation system is already working properly.

 CAVEATS: Some unique situations mitigate those factors, such as…